stuartellis/sve-personal-website/content/articles/mac-setup.md

 ```

 If you do not use Homebrew, go to the [Web site](http://www.git-scm.com/) and follow the
-link for _Other Download Options_ to obtain a macOS disk image.
+link for _Other Download Options_ to get a macOS disk image.
 Open your downloaded
 copy of the disk image and run the enclosed installer in the usual way, then dismount
 the disk image.